-The java string charAt() method returns a char value at the given index number.
+The Java String class charAt() method returns a char value at the given index number.

-The index number starts from 0 and goes to n-1, where n is length of the string.
-It returns StringIndexOutOfBoundsException if given index number is greater than or equal to this string length or a negative number.
+The index number starts from 0 and goes to n-1, where n is the length of the string.
+It returns StringIndexOutOfBoundsException, if the given index number is greater than or equal to this string length or a negative number.

 CharSequence interface, located inside java.lang package.

-Let's see the example of charAt() method where we are passing greater index value.
-In such case, it throws StringIndexOutOfBoundsException at run time.
+Let's see the example of the charAt() method where we are passing a greater index value.
+In such a case, it throws StringIndexOutOfBoundsException at run time.

 Exception in thread "main" java.lang.StringIndexOutOfBoundsException: String index out of range: 10 at java.lang.String.charAt(String.java:658) at CharAtExample.main(CharAtExample.java:4)

 Accessing First and Last Character by Using the charAt() Method

 Let's see a simple example where we are accessing first and last character from the provided string.